ddterm/gnome-shell-extension-ddterm/README.md

 - Terminal window can be resized by dragging the border with mouse

+- All tabs are restored automatically after restart

 - `Preferences` window with a lot of different settings

 ![Preferences screenshots](docs/screenshots/prefs.gif)